Which U.S. athletes have qualified to compete at the Tokyo Olympics?

 Who else has made the team so far?

-As of the end of March, more than 100 U.S. athletes had qualified for the Tokyo Games, many of whom did so before the coronavirus pandemic disrupted scheduling and competition in spring 2020.
+As of early April, more than 100 U.S. athletes had qualified for the Tokyo Games, many of whom did so before the coronavirus pandemic disrupted scheduling and competition in spring 2020.
 They include:

 Canoe/kayak: Nevin Harrison (Seattle)